As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Voice search is faster than typing.

-In a fast-paced world, people want information quickly and easily.
+In a fast-paced world, people want to find information quickly and easily.

 With voice search, they can get it.